laravel/docs/testing.md

 An `ExampleTest.php` file is provided in the `tests` directory.
 After installing a new Laravel application, simply run `phpunit` on the command line to run your tests.

+If you did not install PHPUnit globally, you may specify the full path to the binary `vendor/bin/phpunit` or run the following `composer` commands to make it available system wide:

+    composer global require phpunit/phpunit
+    composer global require phpunit/dbunit

 ### Test Environment

 When running tests, Laravel will automatically set the configuration environment to `testing`.
 Laravel automatically configures the session and cache to the `array` driver while testing, meaning no session or cache data will be persisted while testing.